I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffdo/nf-wdffdo-wdffdoinitallocandqueryproperty.md

 For more information about the <b>WdfFdoInitAllocAndQueryProperty</b> method, see <a href="https://msdn.microsoft.com/3b988f6d-c50e-412d-85cb-031746535ff4">Creating Device Objects in a Function Driver</a>.

 Alternatively, you can use <a href="..\wdffdo\nf-wdffdo-wdffdoinitallocandquerypropertyex.md">WdfFdoInitAllocAndQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.

-The following code example calls <b>WdfFdoInitAllocAndQueryProperty</b> to obtain a handle to a framework memory object that contains the name of a device's setup class.
-Then, the example calls <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer that contains the setup class name's Unicode string.

 ## Requirements
 | &nbsp; | &nbsp; |